 You only pay us in case of success.
 We then receive 20 – 30% of the enforced compensation plus VAT.
 Should we be unsuccessful, you don’t pay anything.
 That’s fair, isn’t it?
 Even our initial assessment of your problem flight is free.

-7 out of 10 customers report that the airline doesn’t pay their compensation or doesn’t even reply.
-Because of that many passengers feel left alone.
+7 out of 10 customers report that the airline refused to pay compensation or simply ignored their claim.
+For this reason, many passengers feel powerless.
 Our legal experts fight for air passengers’ rights and enforce their claims against all odds.
-We know the airlines’ excuses, fight our way through the paper-warfare and go to court for your right.
+We know the airlines’ excuses, fight our way through the paper-warfare and uphold your rights in court.

 The No. 1 in Europe: We have already enforced over € 300,000,000 for our customers.

 The airline won’t pay?
 Not with us!